The Washington State University Pullman Catalog

 414 Structural Design Loads and Load Paths 3 Course Prerequisite: CE 330 with a C or better; STAT 360 or concurrent enrollment, or STAT 370 or concurrent enrollment; admitted to the major in Civil Engineering or Construction Engineering.
 Understanding of load, load path determination techniques, performance of various materials, and the interface between material design standards and building codes.
 Typically offered Fall and Spring.
 Cooperative: Open to UI degree-seeking students.

 415 Environmental Measurements 3 (1-6) Course Prerequisite: CE 341; STAT 360 or concurrent enrollment or STAT 370 or concurrent enrollment; admitted to the major in Civil Engineering or Construction Engineering.
 Theory and laboratory measurement techniques used in analyzing environmental quality parameters.
+Required preparation for graduate students must include CE 341.
 Credit not granted for both CE 415 and CE 515.
-Required preparation must include CE 341.
 Offered at 400 and 500 level.
 Typically offered Fall.
 Cooperative: Open to UI degree-seeking students.

 416 Hydraulic Engineering Laboratory 3 (1-6) Course Prerequisite: CE 315; STAT 360 or concurrent enrollment or STAT 370 or concurrent enrollment; admitted to the major in Civil Engineering or Construction Engineering.
 Experiments related to fluid flow principles and their application to hydraulic engineering.
 Typically offered Spring.
 Cooperative: Open to UI degree-seeking students.